cxcscmu/embedding-scope/README.md

 export WEIGHTS_DIR=$WORKSPACE/weights
 ```

-If you do not have SLURM installed, you can run the following scripts using `bash` instead of `sbatch`.
-This would behave as if only one worker is available.
-Make sure to wait for each script to complete before submitting the next one.
-Depending on the resources available at the cluster, you may need to adjust the SLURM directives.
+**Warning:** If SLURM is not installed, you can run the following scripts using `bash` instead of `sbatch`.
+This will execute the scripts sequentially, as if only a single worker is available.
+Be sure to wait for each script to finish before starting the next one.
+Additionally, depending on the cluster's available resources, you may need to modify the SLURM directives accordingly.

 ### 1. Prepare the Dataset